Andrew Pyper

-Andrew Pyper (March 29, 1968 – January 3, 2025) was a Canadian author.
+Andrew Pyper (March 29, 1968 – January 3, 2025) was a Canadian author whose novels blended the genres of thriller and science fiction.
 He published over ten works of fiction.
+The Andrew Pyper Award is named after him, to be awarded beginning in 2026 by the Writers' Trust of Canada.

-Background
+Life

 Early life

 Pyper's parents emigrated from Northern Ireland to Stratford, Ontario.
 His father was an ophthalmologist and his mother trained as a nurse.
 Pyper was the youngest of five children by eight years.
 As a child, he read a lot of books and aspired to be a writer.

 Education

-Pyper studied at McGill University in Montreal, Quebec, and obtained an honours B.A. and M.A. in English Literature.
-Rather than pursue a doctorate, Pyper followed a girlfriend to Toronto and studied law at the University of Toronto.
-Whilst attending Toronto University, he had several short stories published in Canadian literary magazines, including Quarry and The New Quarterly.
+Pyper studied at McGill University in Montreal, Quebec, and obtained a B.A. and M.A. in English literature.
+Pyper followed his then-girlfriend to Toronto and studied law at the University of Toronto.
+Whilst attending law school, he had several short stories published in Canadian literary magazines, including Quarry and The New Quarterly.

 Although the relationship ended, Pyper continued three years of legal studies and graduated with a law degree and earned a Legal Theory Award.
 He was called to the bar in 1996.
-He never practised law and publicly expressed his dislike for it, later stating the idea of "hopefully mak[ing] enough money to feed the writing".
+He never practised law and publicly expressed his dislike for it.
 Before he had finished his articling year, Pyper decided to pursue a career as a fiction writer.